 The blaring noise from one room over halted.

-"If he plays that fucking song one more time," Malfoy muttered, keeping his eyes focused on his crossword, "I swear to God, I will shove every one of those beer bottles down his throat until he shits glass shards for the next fucking year."
+"If he plays that fucking song one more time," Malfoy muttered, "I swear to God, I will shove every one of those beer bottles down his throat until he shits glass shards for the next fucking year."

 Hermione folded her newspaper and stood up, her chair squeaking against the wood as it slid back.